 Rajesh Menon, USTAR Associate Professor

 Rajesh Menon combines his expertise in nanofabrication, computation and optical engineering to impact myriad fields including super-resolution lithography, metamaterials, broadband diffractive optics, integrated photonics, photovoltaics and computational optics.
 His research has spawned over 100 publications, over 40 patents, and 4 spin-off companies.
 Rajesh is a Fellow of the Optical Society of America and senior member of the IEEE.
 Among his other honors are a NASA Early Stage Innovations Award, NSF CAREER Award and the International Commission for Optics Prize.
 He currently directs the Laboratory for Optical Nanotechnologies (http://lons.utah.edu/) at the University of Utah.
 He received S.M. and Ph.D. degrees from MIT.

-Apratim Majumder is a graduate student studying for his Ph.D in the ECE department at the University of Utah.
+Apratim Majumder graduated with his Ph.D from the ECE department at the University of Utah in 2017.
 He received his B.Tech degree in Electronics and Communication Engineering from the West Bengal University of Technology in India (2011).
 His major interest lies in developing systems to efficiently generate patterns in the nanoscale.
 His present research is on fabricating nanopatterns using optically saturable transition.
 Besides academia he takes keen interest in the fine arts and cinema. apratim88 [at] gmail.com

 Jason’s current research is in super-resolution fluorescence microscopy, specifically in improving the temporal and spatial resolution of the stochastic super resolution techniques (PALM, STORM).
 More broadly, he is interested in developing methods that will allow scientists to probe not just the spatial structure of cells and organelles at the smallest levels, but also measure other physical observables that can be used to characterize living systems.
 This include developing force and EM field sensing techniques that are sufficiently noninvasive and that can operate with high enough precision so as to be used in living cells. jtmartineau.work [at] gmail.com